-- Penalties for a First DWI Conviction in Austin
+- Fines for First DWI Conviction

 Anytime an individual is found to be in actual physical control of a vehicle in a public place while intoxicated, he or she can be charged with DWI.
 Tex.
 Pen.
 Code Ann.
 Section 49.01 defines intoxicated as being unable to control your mental or physical faculties in a normal way, due to the consumption of drugs, alcohol, or any combination of the two or having a blood alcohol concentration of 0.08 or more.